 People's views and preferences are not actively sought when planning and delivering care and support.
-People's views and preferences are not reflected in daily practice.
-Care and support is delivered with little regard for individual needs and wishes.
+Their views and preferences are not reflected in daily practice.
+Support is delivered around routines and tasks with little regard for individual needs and wishes.